skip to main content

 A: Counseling services: Services are free for all university students currently enrolled.
 A $50 fee for failed appointments/late cancel (2 hours prior to appointment time) will be billed to your bursar account.

-Psychiatric services: New client psychiatric and nurse practitioner visits, there is a one time fee of $10 charged to your bursar.
+Psychiatric services: For new client psychiatric and nurse practitioner visits, there is a one time fee of $10 charged to your bursar.
 All follow up appointments are free of charge.
 A $50 fee for failed appointments/late cancel (2 hours prior to appointment time) will be billed to your bursar account.

-For fee information regarding faculty and staff, please see the Employee Assistant Program page located under the services tab.
+For fee information regarding faculty and staff, please see the Employee Assistant Program information located under the services tab.

 Q: What can I talk with my counselor about?

-Q: If I see a trainee, will other staff have information about me?
+Q: If I see a Graduate Assistant, will other staff or the University have information about our discussions?

 Q: Will anyone else have access to information about me?

 A: Everything you say to your counselor is confidential.
-Our staff will not release the information that you have come to our office without a signed release from you.
-By law limitations of confidentiality include when there is a risk of imminent harm to the client or others.
+Our staff will not release ANY infromation without a signed release from you.

 Q: If I go to the UCC, does that mean there’s something wrong with me?